 Mark is responsible for key wholesale client relationships, equity capital markets activities and institutional investor relations for Infratil.
 Mark joined Morrison & Co in 2009 and has been involved in capital markets for over 30 years, both in New Zealand and offshore where he has held senior positions in the fund management industry, broking, investment banking and corporate finance.

 Dr Bruce Harker has an extensive background in the electricity industry including direct utility management roles, advisory and investment experience.
-Dr Harker was Chairman of Trustpower from 2007 until 31 December 2015.
-He is Chairman of Tilt Renewables.
+Dr Harker was Chairman of Trustpower from 2007 until 31 December 2015 and Chairman of Tilt Renewables from 2016 until its sale in 2021.

 Development Director for Infratil Infrastructure Property.
 Andrew is responsible for all property development activity and value add opportunities of Infratil Property.
 Previously with Goodman International, Andrew is involved in all aspects of master planning, consenting and development of key projects.
 His experience includes land development, commercial office, industrial parks and mixed use developments.